Technical Methodology — encoding, normalization, parameters, data sources

 | GROUNDWATER_HAZARD | Depth_to_Groundwater_ft < 16 ft (the no-hazard cap) | Groundwater vulnerability and mitigation |

-| HEAT_HAZARD | SolarRadGroundPct > 0, bldg_height_mean > 0, or Total_Roof_Area > 0 | Heat vulnerability and mitigation |
+| HEAT_HAZARD | SolarRadGroundPct > 0, bldg_height_mean > 0, Total_Roof_Area > 0, or Outdoor_Temperature_Rank present | Heat vulnerability and mitigation |

 | Data | API | Fields Used |